Best Topical Finasteride

 Most men with androgenetic alopecia make good candidates for topical finasteride treatment.
 The drug has been shown to stop hair loss and regrow hair in such patients.

-Topical finasteride may also be a smart treatment for anyone interested in finasteride but wary of its potential sexual side effects.
+Topical finasteride may be a particularly smart treatment for anyone interested in finasteride but wary of its potential sexual side effects.
 It’s also a nice choice for men who’ve tried oral finasteride and experienced unpleasant side effects alongside noted efficacy.
 Topical applications can offer similar efficacy without those same adverse effects.

 Who might want to look elsewhere?